 5. We Compare Ourselves to Others

 Finally, we may worry about what other people think because we compare ourselves to them.
-When we see someone who seems to have their life together, it's easy to feel like we don't measure up, leading to feelings of insecurity and low self-esteem.
+When we see someone who seems to have their life together, it's easy to feel like we don't measure up, leading to true feelings of insecurity and low self-esteem.

 Here are some of the negative effects of worrying about other people's opinions: